I’m a super advocate of visual communication. I hope by the time you finish this article, you are too!

-REASON 1: The act of drawing out ideas using visuals trigger a different part of your brain
+REASON 1: The act of drawing out ideas using visuals triggers a different part of your brain

 Did you know study after study has been done to prove you remember more of what you see than what you hear?

 When you want your team to remember important information, use visuals.
-This could be as simple as incorporating more icons into communications, using fewer words and more images to convey meaning.
+This could be as simple as incorporating more icons into communications, (ta-da adding icons makes it visual communication!) using fewer words and more images to convey meaning.

-When our clients start to draw they activate different parts of their brain, which helps them share ideas creatively, tell a more detailed story and spark innovation.
+When our clients start to draw they activate different parts of their brain.
+Resulting in their ability to share ideas more creatively, tell a more detailed story, and spark innovation.